-The breakdown of the fat in avocados is important: They have about 26 grams of unsaturated (aka healthy) fat and just 4 grams of saturated fat.
-Also, one avocado has under 20 grams of carbs, deeming it one of the best foods high in fat and low in carbs.
+The fat breakdown of avocados is notable: They have about 26 grams of unsaturated fat (aka good fats to eat) and just 4 grams of saturated fat.
+It's also one of the best foods high in fat and low in carbs, with one avo containing less than 20 grams of carbs.
 Try avo in these tasty recipes that aren't toast or guac.

 2. Tofu: 22 g, 28% DV

 Tofu is a vegetarian favorite thanks to its mild taste and versatility, making it a popular ingredient in egg scrambles and stir-fry dishes.
 Try it in these anything-but-bland tofu recipes.

 3. Macadamia Nuts: 21.5 g, 28% DV